open-ephys/ONI/source/hw-spec/controller/addresses.rst

 The following global acquisition registers govern acquisition over a single controller.

-- ``Running``: Set to > 0 to run the system clock and produce data.
-Set to 0 to stop the system clock and therefore stop data flow.
+- ``ACQ_RUNNING``: Acquisition Running.
+Set to 0x00000001 to run the system clock and produce data.
+  Set to 0x00000000 to stop the system clock and therefore stop data flow.
 Results in no other configuration changes.

-- ``Reset``: Set to > 0 to trigger a hardware reset and send a fresh device map to the host.
+- ``RESET``: Set to 0x00000001 to trigger a hardware reset and send a fresh device map to the host.
 Devices are reset but their managed registers might remain unchanged, depending on their configuration (See the :ref:`Device registers
   <dev-register>` section for more information).
-Set to 0 by the controller
+Set to 0x00000000 by the controller
   upon entering the reset state.

-- ``System Clock``: A read-only register specifying the master hardware clock frequency in Hz.
+- ``SYS_CLK_HZ``: System Clock.
+A read-only register specifying the controller main hardware clock frequency in Hz.
 This is the clock used by the controller to perform data transmission.

-- ``Acquisition Clock``: A read-only register specifying the system common clock frequency in Hz.
+- ``ACQ_CLK_HZ``: Acquisition Clock.
+A read-only register specifying the :ref:`Acquisition Counter<acq_clk>` frequency in Hz.
 This clock is used to generate an acquisition counter that timestamps data from all the devices.
-The ``Common_Timestamp`` in the read :ref:`frame <frame>` header is incremented at this frequency.
+  The ``acqclk_cnt`` in the read :ref:`frame <frame>` header is incremented at this frequency.

-- ``Reset Acquisition Counter``: This register is used to reset the counter generating the ``Common_Timestamp`` used in the :ref:`device frames <frame>`.
+- ``ACQ_CNT_RESET``: Reset Acquisition Counter.
+This register is used to reset the :ref:`counter<acq_clk>` generating the ``acqclk_cnt`` used in the :ref:`device frames <frame>`.
-  A value of 1 will reset the counter to 0 without affecting the ``Running`` state.
-A value of 2 will reset the counter and, at the same time, set ``Running`` to 1, starting data production.
+  A value of 0x00000001 will reset the counter to 0 without affecting the ``Running`` state.
+A value of 0x00000002 will reset the counter and, at the same time, set ``Running`` to 0x00000001, starting data production.

   .. _optional-num-sync-dev:

+- ``SYNC_HW_ADDR``: Hardware address.
+This register MAY be used for implementations that allow multiple controllers with a link between them to synchronize their :ref:`acquisition counters<acq_clk>`.
+  The presence and limits of this capability are indicated in the :ref:`ONI_ATTR_NUM_SYNC_DEVS<optional-num-sync-dev-reg>` register.
-- ``Hardware Address``: :ref:`(OPTIONAL) <optional-num-sync-dev-reg>` This is used for systems that allow multiple controllers with a link between them to synchronize their ``Common_Timestamps``.
-When resetting the acquisition counter through the ``Reset acquisition counter`` on a device with a ``Hardware Address`` of 0, this command will be sent through an external link to all non-zero devices, synchronizing the counters.
-When supported, synchronization is only required for controllers sharing a hardware implementation.
+  In configurations that support hardware synchronization, resetting the acquisition counter through ``ACQ_CNT_RESET`` on a device with a ``SYNC_HW_ADDR`` of 0 will broadcast a hardware signal to all connected non-zero controllers, resetting all counters simultaneously.

+  .. note:: Hardware synchronization is guaranteed only among controllers with the same hardware
+    implementation.
+Synchronization between controllers with different implementations is not assured, even if they support this capability.

+Other addresses in this block are reserved and MUST NOT be used.

 Device Register Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^